Wilfred/wilfred.github.com/_posts/2015-08-29-an-optimising-bf-compiler.markdown

 real language with programs you can play with.
 It's a fantastic testbed for compiler techniques.

-Rust proved to be a fantastic language to use for bfc.
-The compiler prevents many bugs, and warns about many others, which helps tremendously.
-Its FFI makes interfacing with LLVM very straightforward, and makes it easy to separate 'code that could segfault' from the rest of the project.
+Rust proved to be a great implementation language for bfc.
+The Rust compiler prevents many bugs, and warns about many others, which helps tremendously.
+Its FFI makes interfacing with LLVM very straightforward, and makes it easy to separate 'code that could segfault' from the rest of the codebase.

 Rust's pattern matching also makes bfc optimisations very readable.
 Here's the dead code removal:

 {% highlight rust %}
+pub fn remove_dead_loops(instrs: Vec<Instruction>) -> Vec<Instruction> {
-/// Remove any loops where we know the current cell is zero. pub fn remove_dead_loops(instrs: Vec<Instruction>) -> Vec<Instruction> {
+    // Remove any loops where we know the current cell is zero. instrs.into_iter().coalesce(|prev_instr, instr| {
-    instrs.into_iter().coalesce(|prev_instr, instr| {
         if let (&Set(Wrapping(0)), &Loop(_)) = (&prev_instr, &instr) {
-            return Ok(Set(Wrapping(0)));
+            Ok(Set(Wrapping(0)))
+        } else {
+            Err((prev_instr, instr))
         }
-        Err((prev_instr, instr))
     }).map(|instr| {
+        // Remove dead nested loops too.
         match instr {
             Loop(body) => {
                 Loop(remove_dead_loops(body))